Howard Allen Seagraves Jr.

-Howard Seagraves Jr. passed away on Aug.
-9, 2021 at age 63.
-The Funeral Service is 1 p.m.
-Sunday, Aug.
-15, 2021 in the chapel of Sellars Funeral Home, Lebanon.
-Visitation at the funeral home is Saturday from 4-8 p.m. and Sunday from noon until the funeral at 1 p.m.

-Howard Allen Seagraves Jr. was born in Lebanon TN to Ima Mae Gracie Lester and Howard Allen Seagraves Sr. Mr. Seagraves worked in the loading area at Famous Footwear for almost 25 years.
-He was a fisherman and a
+Howard Allen Seagraves Jr. was born in Lebanon to Ima Mae Gracie Lester and Howard Allen Seagraves Sr. Mr. Seagraves worked in the loading area at Famous Footwear for almost 25 years.
+He was a fisherman and a practical joker.

 He is survived by his wife Dawn Seagraves; children, Floyd Allen Seagraves, Erica Faye Seagraves, Jasper Luis Seagraves, and Katie Mariea (Scotty) Seagraves; grandchildren, Kody Allen Wright, Mia Grace Wright, and Haylie Marie Seagraves; siblings, Pamela Seagraves, Jimmy Seagraves, Donnie Seagraves, Connie Hawkins, and Mark Seagraves; numerous nieces and nephews; and a host of friends.